SudoMagicCode/SudoSignals/docs/docs/troubleShooting/005-installLocation.md

 ## Watch messages in the sudoSignals console

-This will launch the sudoSignals client with an open console that displays any logged messages
+This will launch the sudoSignals client with an open console that displays any logged messages.

 ![sudoSignals console](/img/installation-location/sudoSignals_console.png)

 ## Return to typical use

-To close the console version of sudoSignals, quit sudoSignals from the tray icon
+To close the console version of sudoSignals, quit sudoSignals from the tray icon.

 ![Quit Signals](/img/configure-installation/configure-002.png)